 If even after performing the system restore normally, you have to do a system restore from System Recovery Options in Windows Vista and XP or else from Advanced Startup Options in Windows 8 and 10 i.e., when the restoration failed in the safe mode or when you are not able to access the Safe mode itself.

-Even if the windows is not available to the users completely, they can also do this process from outside of the windows as those menus are available outside too.
+Even if the windows are not available to the users completely, they can also do this process from outside of the windows as those menus are available outside too.
 Note that system restore is available only for the windows versions Vista, 7, 8 and 10 and not in Windows XP.

 Do an Automatic Repair Process: